crytic/building-secure-contracts/program-analysis/echidna/smart-contract-fuzzing-at-scale.md

 In this step, we can add more properties while Echidna is exploring the contracts.
 Keep in mind that you should avoid changing the ABI of the properties
 (otherwise the quality of the corpus will degrade).

 Also, we can tweak the code to improve coverage, but before starting that, we need to know how to monitor our fuzzing campaign.
-We can use a simple command:
+We can use this command:

 ```
 $ watch "grep 'COLLECTING NEW COVERAGE' parade.log | tail -n 30"